-The UN-SCAN-IT digitizing screen contains a crosshair magnification window (in the upper right corner), which displays a full scanner resolution view of the region surrounding the digitizing crosshair.
-This view should be used to obtain precise alignment of the crosshair when positioning the setup icons.
+The UN-SCAN-IT analysis and digitizing screens contain a crosshair magnification window (in the upper right corner), which displays a full scanner resolution view of the region surrounding the crosshair.
+This view should be used to obtain precise alignment of the crosshair when positioning interacting with the main image.